- Vision, Mission, Values and Focus Areas

 - JCPS Policy Manual

-Video: Oct.
-13 Board of Education recognitions
+Video: Nov.
+10 Board of Education student and staff recognitions

 Board member Duncan (center) honors Laukhuf Elementary, a National PTA School of Excellence.